Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Which neighborhoods will see the highest price growth in Bristol in 2026?

-As of early 2026, the Bristol neighbourhoods expected to see the highest price growth are Totterdown, Southville, Bedminster, and St George, all of which combine strong recent momentum with continued affordability relative to prime areas.
+As of 2026, the Bristol neighborhoods expected to see the highest price growth are Bedminster, Totterdown, Easton, St George, Fishponds, Old Market and Lawrence Hill.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Bristol.